Mental Health In Sales

 “When employees are chronically stressed, their motivation, resilience, and communication skills can be negatively impacted — and for sales professionals, all of these attributes are necessities of the role.”

 As sales leaders, it’s our responsibility to make sure our sales teams have the proper tools, resources, and support needed to perform their role at the highest level possible.
-According to Hubspot, top-performing reps spend 40% more time working outside of regular working hours than lower-performing reps.
+According to HubSpot, top-performing reps spend 40% more time working outside of regular working hours than lower-performing reps.

 It may look great on paper, but in reality, it’s simply not sustainable over a long period of time, which is why some of the best salespeople experience such high levels of stress and burnout.
 There has to be a better balance for sales professionals.